-a.
+- a.
 Territorial Application.
-This Section is applicable to all real property, structures, and uses located in the Depot Square, Bay Road Mixed-Use, Downtown Mixed-Use, Downtown Residential, and Bay Road Civic sub-districts as these sub-districts are depicted on the official Town of Hamilton Official Zoning Map dated June 26, 2025.
+This Section is applicable to all real property, structures, and uses located in the Depot Square, Bay Road Mixed-Use, Downtown Mixed-Use, Downtown Residential, and Bay Road Civic sub-districts as these sub-districts are depicted on the Town of Hamilton Official Zoning Map dated June 26, 2025. - b.
+Conflicting Provisions. - (i) If any condition or requirement imposed by this Section contains an actual, implied or apparent conflict with another provision of this Section, the more restrictive condition or requirement controls.

-b.
-Required Conformance.